HeroJourneyClub/hasura-allow-list-manager/README.md

 ## How it works

 The local queries, mutations, and subscriptions defined in `.graphql` or `.gql` files will be compared with the remote Hasura server.
 The new definitions will be sent to Hasura and the existing ones will be compared and the difference between them will be shown.
-The replacement will be done by removing the remote query and re-adding the local changed query.
+The replacement will be done by removing the remote query and replacing it with the local query.

 ### Versioning behavior